emberjs/rfcs/text/0000-remove-application-wrapper.md

 # How We Teach This

-This addon will be an opt in, but at some point it will become part of the default blueprint.
+This addon will be opt-in, but at some point it will become part of the default blueprint.
 This change, rather than introducing a new concept, *removes* an old one.
-Users won't have to google what is the way to remove or customize the implicit application wrapper of the app (to sadly discover that is not even possible), but instead they will just add a wrapper only if they want, and in the same way they would add a wrapper in any other point of their application, with regular handlebars.
+Users won't have to google what is the way to remove or customize the implicit application wrapper of the app (to sadly discover that is not even possible), but instead they will add a wrapper only if they want, and in the same way they would add a wrapper in any other point of their application, with regular Handlebars.

 # Drawbacks

-There is a possibility that removing the wrapper can break styles for some apps, but since adding the wrapper back is just of editing the `application.hbs` template, that is probably a minor drawback.
+There is a possibility that removing the wrapper can break styles for some apps, but since adding the wrapper back is just editing the `application.hbs` template, that is probably a minor drawback.

-There is also a non-zero chance that some testing addon is relying on the `#ember-testing > .ember-view` html hierarchy for some reason, and those addons would have to be updated.
+There is also a non-zero chance that some testing addon is relying on the `#ember-testing > .ember-view` HTML hierarchy for some reason, and those addons would have to be updated.

 # Alternatives